 NOTE: Do not operate Compaq server and storage products with the chassis covers removed.
 Airflow inside the unit is interrupted, and proper cooling is not possible.
-Running with the chassis cover removed also violates the FCC certification and UL listing.
+Removing the chassis covers also violates the FCC certification and UL listing.

-"Ready for Rebuild" status (6) - A failed drive has been replaced, and the system is ready to begin Automatic Data Recovery on the logical drive.
+"Ready for Rebuild" status (6)-A failed drive has been replaced, and the system is ready to begin Automatic Data Recovery on the logical drive.
 This alarm is issued after a failed drive has been replaced or if a drive that previously failed appears to work again after the power is turned on.